 The figure below depicts a sinking input.
 To properly connect the external supply, it must be connected so the input provides a path to supply common(-).
 So, start at the PLC input terminal, follow through the input sensing circuit, exit at the common terminal, and connect the supply (-) to the common terminal.
 By adding the switch between the supply (+) and the input, the circuit is completed.
 Current flows in the direction of the arrow when the switch is closed.

-By applying the circuit principles to the four possible combinations of input/output sinking/sourcing types, there are four circuits, as shown above.
+The four possible combinations of input/output sinking/sourcing circuits are shown below.
 The common terminal is the terminal that serves as the common return path for all I/O points in the bank.

 - Wire all I/O points with a shared common as either sinking or sourcing.

 - Do not use an AC power supply on a DC sink/source I/O point.

 Below are detailed electrical diagrams for sinking and sourcing configurations, showing typical PLC input module and field device circuitry.

 In order for a PLC I/O circuit to operate, current must enter at one terminal and exit at another.
 This means at least two terminals are associated with every I/O point.
 In the figure below, the input or output terminal is the main path for the current.
 One additional terminal must provide the return path to the power supply.
 Together, the main path and the return path create a loop, or a complete circuit for current to flow.